muanogavhi/osticket-prereqs/README.md

 </p>

 <h1>Building a Help Desk Ticketing System: From Server Setup to Ticket Resolution with osTicket</h1>
-In this project, I installed and configured osTicket, an open-source help desk system, on a virtual machine hosted in Microsoft Azure.
-I used Remote Desktop to manage the VM, set up IIS as the web server, and walked through the entire lifecycle of ticket management within osTicket.<br />
+In this project, *Project Summary:*

+Deployed osTicket, an open-source help desk system, on an Azure virtual machine.
+Configured IIS, installed osTicket, and managed ticket lifecycle (creation, assignment, response, resolution).
+Demonstrated skills in Azure, VM management, web server configuration, and help desk ticketing system implementation..<br />

 <h2>Environments and Technologies Used</h2>